ivandiaze/Coursera-Getting-and-Cleaning-Data/CodeBook.md

 - 'train/Inertial Signals/body_gyro_x_train.txt': The angular velocity vector measured by the gyroscope for each window sample.
 The units are radians/second.

-## Transformation details
+## Transformation details (run_analysis.R)

-- Merges the training and the test sets to create one data set.
+- Load both test and train data
-- Extracts only the measurements on the mean and standard deviation for each measurement.
+- Load the features and activity labels.
-- Uses descriptive activity names to name the activities in the data set
+- Extract the mean and standard deviation column names and data.
-- Appropriately labels the data set with descriptive activity names.
+- Process the data.
+There are two parts processing test and train data respectively.
-- Creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+- Merge data set.